 You may also face a higher overall cost due to fees.
 While Vanguard advisors promise to find you mostly low-cost investments, fees aren’t entirely avoidable.
 There are commission fees, trading fees, buying and selling fees and even fees for using non-Vanguard funds.
 Vanguard’s website isn’t entirely forthcoming about exactly which additional fees it charges and how much that might cost you.
 You may want to call for a consultation and ask about the fees before you commit.

 Nowadays, much of what we do is online.
 Investing and investment advice is no different, with a number of robo-advisors available to you.
 This is just one of those advisors, but there are other options out there for you.
-Two other options are Betterment and Wealthsimple.
+Two other popular options are Betterment and Wealthsimple.
 Like Vanguard, both other options promise to create a diversified investment portfolio of various stocks and bonds, depending on your preferences and savings goals.

 However, both Betterment and Wealthsimple also offer the option for Socially Responsible Investing so you can reduce your exposure to companies with low social, environmental and governance impact.
 If you choose this option, you will still have access to low-cost and low-tax investments.